mrmurilo75/mrmurilo75.github.io/_projects/personal-blog/log/2024-11-15-custom-layout.md

 ## Roadmap

 For the moment, I will simply apply the color and minimal layout changes.
 Then the layouts need to be planned.
 I think that the reusable pieces will come from those.

 **Use a drawing software** to visualize the goal, before writing HTML/CSS. ~~I sometimes skip this and end up spend more time stupidly.~~

 ## Next

 [ ] Make the border's in $on_palm **smaller**

+[ ] Remove the side padding from .wrapper in nav header and footer (change from *"15px"* to *"15px 0px"*)

 ### [-] Minimal layout changes - based on [resume]